bytecodealliance/lucet/docs/src/lucet-runtime/killswitch.md

 ### Lifecycle

-Having described both `KillState` and the termination mechanisms it helps select, we can discuss the actual lifecycle of the `KillState` in a Lucet `Instance` and see how these pieces begin to fit together.
+Having described both `KillState` and the termination mechanisms it helps select, we can discuss the actual lifecycle of the `KillState` for a call into an `Instance` and see how these pieces begin to fit together.

-A Lucet `Instance` begins with a default `KillState`: in the `Pending` domain, `terminable` set to `true`, and no `thread_id` as it's not currently running.
+Because `KillState` only describe one call into an instance, an `Instance` may have many `KillState` over its lifetime.
+Even so, at one _specific_ time there is only one `KillState`, which describes the current, or imminent, call into the instance.

+Execution of a Lucet `Instance` begins with a default `KillState`: in the `Pending` domain, `terminable` set to `true`, and no `thread_id` as it's not currently running.
 When a call is made to `Instance::run`, or more specifically, `Instance::run_func`, the `Instance`'s bootstrap context is set up and `KillState::schedule` is called to set up last-minute state before the instance begins running.
 In implementation, the only state to set up is the instance's thread ID - we assume that the instance won't be migrated between threads without `lucet_runtime`'s cooperation, so the thread ID at this point can be safely retained.

 `lucet_runtime` shortly thereafter will switch to the `Instance` and begin executing its bootstrapping code.
 In `enter_guest_region` the guest will lock